 What to Consider When Choosing an Above-Ground Pool

 The size and shape, depth, and liner type and thickness of the pool plus existing landscaping all come into play when choosing the best above-ground pool.
 Also consider how much maintenance you want to put into a backyard swimming pool.

 Types of Above-Ground Pools

 Above-ground pools are made of different materials and come in various shapes and sizes that affect their installation, maintenance, and durability.
-The amount of space you have in your backyard, the climate, and how permanent you want the pool to be should all factor into the type of pool that’s best for you.
+The amount of space you have in your backyard, the climate, and how permanent you want the pool to be should all factor into preventing the potential issues that selecting the wrong above-ground pool can cause.

 Inflatable swimming pools are the least expensive, easy to maintain, and simple to set up.
 They require an air pump for inflation, but there’s not much to it after that.
-Depending on the pool’s size, setup can be completed in less than an hour.
-Some inflatable pools don’t need a filter or chemicals for maintenance, however, those without a filter might need to be emptied, cleaned, and refilled between uses.
+Depending on the pool’s size, setup can be completed in less than 1 hour.
+Some inflatable pools don’t need a filter or chemicals for maintenance.
+However, those without a filter might need to be emptied, cleaned, and refilled between uses.

-Inflatable pools come in many sizes, including kiddie pools that are only 24-inches wide by 3- or 4-inches deep, to models that are 92-inches wide and 22-inches deep.
+Inflatable pools come in many sizes, including kiddie pools that are only 24 inches wide by 3 or 4 inches deep to models that are 92 inches wide by 22 inches deep.
 Many inflatable pools are intended for families with young children.
 Some have inflatable slides, sprinklers, or water curtains as part of their design.
 They’re a good choice for those on a budget because they’re much less expensive than the other pool types.
-Inflatables also are easy to store when not in use.
+Inflatables are also easy to store when not in use.